-15. Point the Gun away from all objects.
-Press and hold the Cold Feed Switch until the wire feeds through the end of the Gun two inches.
+16. Point the Torch away from all objects and press the trigger until the wire feeds through two inches.

-The wire liner may come out with the welding wire.
-This is normal, just turn off the Welder and push the wire liner back into the Gun.

-If the wire does not feed properly and the Spool is stationary, turn OFF and unplug the Welder and slightly tighten the Feed Tensioner clockwise before retrying.
+The wire liner may come out with the welding wire, this is normal, just push the wire liner back into the Torch.
+If the wire does not feed properly and the Spool is stationary, turn the welder OFF, unplug it, and slightly tighten the feed tensioner clockwise before retrying.